The Red-legged Partridge

 partridges paintings

-Partridges and thistles
+Partridges and Thistles

 Red-legged Partridge (Alectoris rufa)

-BUY A CANVAS PRINT:
+PURCHASE A CANVAS REPRODUCTION:

-Buy |
+| Buy |

 THE ORIGIN OF A SPECIES

-Partridge in heat
+Partridge in breeding season

 Red-legged Partridge (Alectoris rufa)

-BUY A CANVAS PRINT: You can choose a personal size |
+You can choose a custom size |

-The chukar partridge (Alectoris chukar), with an all-black ruff, ochre throat and flanks with few but very marked stripes, is distributed from the Balkans and Anterior Asia to Mongolia and Manchuria, reaching as far south as northern India.The Greek partridge (Alectoris graeca), with a white throat and black ruff, also whitish, has greyish-brown dorsal parts and is found in the Alps, Italy, Sicily and the Balkan countries.
+The Chukar Partridge (Alectoris chukar), with an entirely black collar, ocher throat, and flanks with few but very marked stripes, is distributed from the Balkans and Asia Minor to Mongolia and Manchuria, reaching as far south as northern India.
+The Rock Partridge (Alectoris graeca), with a white throat and a black collar, also unbroken, presents grayish-brown dorsal parts and is found throughout the Alps, Italy, Sicily, and Balkan countries.

 The red-legged partridge

-Love and war
+Love and War

 Partridges in September